Medical tourism: Description

 Factors that have led to the increasing popularity of medical travel include the high cost of health care, long wait times for certain procedures, the ease and affordability of international travel, and improvements in both technology and standards of care in many countries.
 The avoidance of waiting times is the leading factor for medical tourism from the UK, whereas in the US, the main reason is cheaper prices abroad.
-Furthermore, death rates even in the developed countries differ extremely, i.e. UK versus seven other leading countries, including the US.
+Furthermore, death rates even in the developed countries differ extremely.

 Many surgical procedures performed in medical tourism destinations cost a fraction of the price they do in other countries.
 For example, in the United States, a liver transplant that may cost US$300,000, would generally cost about US$91,000 in Taiwan.
 A large draw to medical travel is convenience and speed.
 Countries that operate public health-care systems often have long wait times for certain operations, for example, an estimated 782,936 Canadian patients spent an average waiting time of 9.4 weeks on medical waiting lists in 2005.
 Canada has also set waiting time benchmarks for non-urgent medical procedures, including a 26-week waiting period for a hip replacement and a 16-week wait for cataract surgery.

 In developed countries such as the United States, medical tourism has large growth prospects and potentially destabilizing implications.
 A forecast by Deloitte Consulting published in August 2008 projected that medical tourism originating in the US could jump by a factor of ten over the next decade.
 An estimated 750,000 Americans went abroad for health care in 2007, and the report estimated that 1.5 million would seek health care outside the US in 2008.
 The growth in medical tourism has the potential to cost US health care providers billions of dollars in lost revenue.

+Manish Chandra, Co founder of Vaidam Health stated that " Medical tourism is a rapidly expanding sector within India's healthcare industry, offering immense potential.
+Over the years, a significant number of people have traveled across continents seeking medical care due to factors such as cost-effectiveness, faster and more efficient services, specialized healthcare, and advanced treatment options that may not be available in their home countries.
+Industry reports indicate that India's healthcare industry is projected to reach $280 billion by 2020, which will likely enhance the quality and scope of medical treatment offered by hospitals".

 An authority at the Harvard Business School stated that "medical tourism is promoted much more heavily in the United Kingdom than in the United States".

 Additionally, some patients in some First World countries are finding that insurance either does not cover orthopedic surgery (such as knee or hip replacement) or limits the choice of the facility, surgeon, or prosthetics to be used.